trallard/pycon2020-azure-functions/docs/04_datafunction.rst

-|pipe| Data processing with functions
+|api| Data acquisition with functions
 =========================================

 We already have a working and deployed function, but so far it is not doing anything exciting.